 “Linda Sorensen was one of the most talented and dedicated students I had the pleasure to teach and know in my 20 years of teaching.
 Her work was and is strong and bold, starting with nature and her own experiences and putting her distinctive creative stamp on it.
 Art begins where nature ends.
 Linda’s art was always clearly “Sorensen”.
 The clear stamp of original character is always the sign of a true artist and Linda Sorensen has it.”
 Robert Bateman

-Linda is proud to be a member of Artists for Conservation.
+Linda is proud to be a member of

 Wild Women -